 - Shortening can be swapped with butter or vegan butter.
 Use 1 stick/1/2 cup/115g of butter.

-This posts contains affiliate links to recommended products in this recipe.
-Learn more about my affliate policy here.
+This post contains affiliate links to recommended products in this recipe.
+Learn more about my affiliate policy here.